 Father’s Day in France takes place on the third Sunday of June, less than a month after Mother’s Day (on the last Sunday in May).
 In the United States and the United Kingdom, people celebrate Father’s Day on the same day as in France.
 That is just around the beginning of summer.
-However, Australians and New Zealanders honoured their Fathers a few months after, on the first Sunday in September.
+However, Australians and New Zealanders honoured their Fathers a few months later, on the first Sunday in September.

 A Babylonian origin?